ybgskr12/Reforestation/README.md

-## What do you call a dad that has fallen through the ice?
-A Popsicle.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.